Why Did Pruitt-Igoe Fail?

 Pruitt-Igoe’s planners, Freidrichs noted, had assumed that the project would be consistently filled with working-class people seeking housing in the city.
 St. Louis, however, experienced dramatic demographic changes during the 1950s and 1960s, losing half of its population.
 Although “the city changed radically,” Freidrichs commented, “the policies for funding [Pruitt-Igoe] didn’t [change] along with it.”

 In addition, Freidrichs commented that the area around Pruitt-Igoe gradually “became something of an amenity desert,” lacking sufficient access to transportation, jobs, and food.
-Moreover, state welfare policies at the time restricted support to families with a man in the home, placing many residents in a difficult position.
+Moreover, state welfare policies at the time restricted support to families without a man in the home, placing many residents in a difficult position.
 This “tangle of issues,” combined with a “relatively intransigent” city housing authority early on, “made it very difficult for residents who were there.”

 Freidrichs also noted the role of race and social class.
 Pruitt-Igoe was originally intended to be two separately located public housing projects: one for white residents and one for black residents.
 When the location for the white development fell through, the city planned to build segregated complexes on the same plot.
 It was only following the Supreme Court’s 1954 ruling in Brown v.
 Board of Education that Pruitt-Igoe was planned as an integrated project.
 Although white tenants lived in Pruitt-Igoe when it first opened, the tenant population of Pruitt-Igoe was almost entirely black by the mid-1960s.